 "Yep, let me show you."
 Opening the manila envelope, Booth pulled out a three ring binder and opened it.
 The first page displayed the words, "Official Daddy's Handbook".

-Counting on the fact that Christine started reading at the age of three years old, Booth made sure that Christine was looking at what was printed on the pages.
-Turning the first page over, the next page displayed, 1.
-Mommy and Daddy love you now and always will.
+Counting on the fact that Christine had started reading at the age of three years old, Booth made sure that Christine was looking at what was printed on the pages.
+Turning the first page over, the next page displayed: 1.
+Mommy and Daddy love you now and they always will.
 Turning the page, Booth showed Christine what was printed on the next page, 2.
 Don't talk to strangers even if they say they know Mommy and Daddy.
 Turning the page, they both saw the printed words on the next page, 3.
 Make sure that Daddy knows who all of your friends are.

 Ok, what do you think?
 Do you think this would be a good story?
 If you like it, let me know and I will update it once in awhile.